-RISE Homes are committed to sustainability, making a determined and conscious effort through a number of design, construction and operating decisions to lessen our own footprint, and that of our residents and occupiers, on the environment.
+Rise Homes are committed to sustainability, making a determined and conscious effort through a number of design, construction, and operating decisions to lessen our own footprint, and that of our residents and occupiers, on the environment.

 BREEAM rated developments are more sustainable environments that enhance the well-being of the people who live and work in them, help protect natural resources and make for more attractive property investments.

-Our planned Leeds and Wolverhampton housing developments also include the regeneration of a former industrial site no longer needed for manufacturing and of a redundant Government building.
+Our Leeds and Wolverhampton housing developments also include the regeneration of a former industrial site no longer needed for manufacturing and of a redundant Government building.

 Biophilic design is a concept used within the building industry to increase occupant connectivity to the natural environment through the use of direct nature, indirect nature, and space and place conditions.
-The Mailbox, Founders Yard and Stockport Interchange all make strong use of this design methodology.
+The Mailbox, Founders Yard, and Stockport Interchange all make strong use of this design methodology.

-The Mailbox has ‘living walls’ on all four elevations – in total an area of 1,200 sq m, made up of 114,500 individual plants.
+The Mailbox has ‘living walls’ on all four elevations – in total, an area of 1,200 sq m, made up of 114,500 individual plants.
 It is the largest area of living wall in the North of England.
 In addition, the scheme features an extensive roof garden and large atrium with substantial planters.
 Read all about our living wall and watch our latest video.

 Our Founders Yard development will also include an extensive courtyard area and roof garden.

-Rise Homes have developed five biomass district heating systems and have a further four developments planned or in progress using this green technology.
+Rise Homes have developed five biomass district heating systems and has a further four developments planned or in progress using this green technology.
 Biomass Heating reduces environmental impact in addition to reducing costs for our residents.